Decentralized-Pictures/T4L3NT/.gitlab/issue_templates/issues.md

 Unless your investigations have revealed the source of the bug, do not speculate on its cause or severity.
 The easier it is for us to understand your bug, the easier it is for us to fix.

-If you have found a potential vulnerability in the Tezos codebase and you think it should not be made public, use the Tezos Bug Bounty program: https://tezos.com/bug-bounty
+If you have found a potential vulnerability in the T4L3NT codebase and you think it should not be made public, use the T4L3NT Bug Bounty program: https://tlnt.net/bug-bounty

 ### Environment (Mainnet, test network, build from source, ...)